 The BEng (Hons) in Automation Engineering course was designed in consultation with several principal medical device, pharmaceutical and food industry employers in the South East region with the aim of producing modern Automation Engineering graduates having the skillset required for current and future positions in this area.

 In year three, students go on industrial placement for up to nine months.
 This give the students a taste of what professional practice is all about, how the industry operates and how theoretical knowledge is applied in practice.
 Industrial placement also provides the opportunity to liaise with companies for final year project.
-It also reinforces industrial links between WIT and the automation engineering industry in Ireland and abroad.
+It also reinforces industrial links between SETU Waterford and the automation engineering industry in Ireland and abroad.

 |Semester 1||Semester 2|